 A flood, fire and other disasters are devastating to families.
 Thankfully, there is assistance you can take advantage of.

-With Hurricane Harvey, Hurricane Irma, and next Hurricane Jose, there is going to be a lot of hurricane damage.
+With any hurricane, there is going to be a lot of hurricane damage.

 The Federal Emergency Management Agency (FEMA) provides help to many of those in need; homeowners and others that need special aid when a disaster strikes.